The Spark (and other audio work)

 What’s the big idea?
-In BBC Radio 4’s The Spark, Helen Lewis talks to leading thinkers, activists and researchers about how to change the world.
+In BBC Radio 4’s The Spark, Helen Lewis talks to leading thinkers about how to change the world.
 From evidence-based parenting to abolishing prisons, from Karen Stenner on authoritarianism to Henry Marsh on assisted dying, discover the people – and the ideas – shaping our world.

 Why did Mrs Nabokov carry a gun?
 Why didn’t Mrs Tolstoy believe her husband was serious about his vow of celibacy?
 And why did Mrs Gertrude Stein – also known as Alice B. Toklas – not even get to write her own autobiography?